Also under Family And Relationship LawFamily And Relationship Law Home

 - Current child support arrangements.

-For de facto spousal maintenance, the parties must have been in a relationship for at least two years, there must be a child of the relationship, or one party must have made substantial contributions to the relationship and a failure to make an order for spousal maintenance would result in serious injustice.
+For de facto partner maintenance, the parties must have been in a relationship for at least two years, there must be a child of the relationship, or one party must have made substantial contributions to the relationship and a failure to make an order for spousal maintenance would result in serious injustice.

 Applications for spousal or de facto partner maintenance must be made within a certain time frame.
-For spousal maintenance, you have until 12 months after getting a divorce to apply for spousal maintenance.
+For spousal partner maintenance, you have until 12 months after getting a divorce to apply for spousal maintenance.
 For de facto partner maintenance, your application must be made within 2 years of the relationship breakdown.

 We can advise you about the potential spousal or de facto partner maintenance entitlements or responsibilities you may need to consider following a separation.